MrChico/blog/README.md

 # Blog

-The purpose of this project is to learn html, css and javascript.
+#### The purpose of this project is to learn html, css and javascript; web technologies;

-The goal of the project is to write down/script what I am learning in order to, as easy as possible, explain my ideas to others.
+* The goal of the project is to write down/script what I am learning in order to, as easy as possible, explain my ideas to others.
+* Instead of having notes as separate markdown files I want to have one place where I can access all my notes and show my notes and ideas to others.
+* Tools & design:

-React seems to be really valuable to now.
+  - React seems to like a good thing to know

-The future is the web.

 ## Todo

 Blog:

 * Commercial Frontpage
 * [ ] Fancy words
 * [ ] React
   - Static site - Gatsby